thecloudgarage/eks-anywhere/powerprotect/do-not-use/blog-end-to-end.md

 ### QUESTION: Can I use this procedure with any other Kubernetes distribution
 * Absolutely, except the cluster creation steps noted in the below procedures, one can easily reuse the workflows documented here to protect any Kubernetes cluster

+### QUESTION: Can I use a different application example
+* Absolutely, as long as one understands the PowerProtect workflows exhibited via sockshop application backup and restore, any cluster scoped or namespaced scoped resources pertaining to any application can be handled

 ### QUESTION: One of the scenarios restores the sockshop application from an EKS Anywhere cluster to EKS in AWS public cloud.
 Can I restore to any other cloud provider
 * Absolutely, one can easily reuse the workflow along with slight modifications specific to the cloud provider, e.g. GCP or Azure or Oracle, etc.

+### QUESTION: The procedure documented for EBS CSI driver seems to have many steps.
+Is there any easier way of doing it
+* The EBS CSI driver implementation is a provider specific methodology and I have just followed the steps mentioned along with other requisites required for snapshotting capabilities.
+* If those procedures change, I will be updating the same in this document

 ### QUESTION: The example uses PowerProtect as a virtual appliance deployed on premises.
 Can I deploy PowerProtect in the public cloud
 * PowerProtect Data manager itself can be deployed in vSphere as an OVA or as machine images in AWS, GCP, Azure.
 * As long as the PowerProtect Data Manager bears IP connectivity to the target Kubernetes cluster/s, the workflows documented herein are absolutely valid

+### QUESTION: Is there a possibility to backup the Kubernetes data to public cloud or a compatible object storage
+* Absolutely, PowerProtect Data Manager supports cloud tiering and one can further explore those use-cases once primary understanding of the workflows is established

+# LET'S BEGIN

 ## Scenario-1 EKS Anywhere and in-cluster namespace protection
 * SSH into EKS Anywhere Administrative machine